RaumZeit/MarchingSquares.js/README.md

 2. If `threshold` is an *array of scalars*, an additional array layer wraps the individual arrays of paths for each threshold value.

-A single path is an arrays of coordinates where each coordinate, again, is an array with two entries `[ x, y ]` denoting the `x` and `y` position, respectively.
+A single path is an array of coordinates where each coordinate, again, is an array with two entries `[ x, y ]` denoting the `x` and `y` position, respectively.

 Note, that the paths resemble *linear Rings* by default, i.e. they are closed and have identical first